-The mind-body connection isn’t just feel-good BS spouted in your yoga class, science is increasingly discovering new ways in which mental and physical health are closely intertwined.
-In some ways, this is pretty obvious: meditating — physically creating stillness and slowing your breathing — is bound to lower your stress levels.
+The mind-body connection is not just feel-good BS spouted in your yoga class, science is increasingly discovering new ways in which mental and physical health are closely intertwined.
+In some ways, this is pretty obvious: Meditating — physically creating stillness and slowing your breathing — is bound to lower your stress levels.

 But other examples of the mind-body connection are a little more out there: like a connection between your gut and your brain.

 First things first: What exactly is your gut?

 In scientist-speak, “gut” refers to the microbiome — aka the ecosystem of bacteria, fungi, yeasts and other microorganisms that live in your small and large in intestines.
 (These microbiota are found all over your body, including your skin, but the largest colony lives in your gut.)

 There are trillions of these little “bugs,” which sounds a little gross, but they are actually super important to your health.
 “They help us with digestion and producing essential vitamins and chemicals,” says Niket Sonpal, M.D., a board-certified gastroenterologist in New York.
 “For example, we wouldn’t be able to get enough vitamin K in our diet”—which plays a role in everything from blood clotting, to bone health, to regulating blood calcium levels —“if it wasn’t for bacteria that live in our gut.”